mhadimedia/mhadimedia.github.io/content/posts/human-nature-is-preplexing/index.md

 so to cope, we make fun of it

-if you pause for a second and think about the irony in human nature, it's really preplexing
+if you pause for a second and think about the irony in human nature, it's really preplexing.